Webifi/aims-upsmon-client/README.md

 ** If your ESP8266 kit doesn't have a 5v to 3.3v converter, you'll need to step 5v down to 3.3v for powering the ESP8266, else you'll release its magic smoke.
-** TXD fom Aims Inverter/Charger is 5v, but the GPIO pins on ESP8266 are okay with 5v.
+** TXD fom AIMS Inverter/Charger is 5v, but the GPIO pins on ESP8266 are okay with 5v.
-   Aims' RXD will work on 3.3v output from ESP8266.
+   AIMS' RXD will work on 3.3v output from ESP8266.
-** DON'T connect kit to Aims' 5v supply while kit is plugged in to USB port!!!
+** DON'T connect kit to AIMS' 5v supply while kit is plugged in to USB port!!!
 ```